LibraryCarpentry/lc-spreadsheets/_episodes/03-dates-as-data.md

 > =YEAR(A2)
 > ```
 >
 > (Make sure the new column is formatted as a number and not as a date.
-Change the function to correspond to each row - i.e., =MONTH(A3), =DAY(A3), =YEAR(A3) for the next row.)
+Change the function to correspond to each row - i.e., =MONTH(A3), =DAY(A3), =YEAR(A3) for the next row.
 >
-> You can see that even though you wanted the year to be 2015 for all entries, your spreadsheet program interpreted two entries as 2017, the year you entered the data.

 >
 > > ## Solution
+> > You can see that even though you wanted the year to be 2015 for all entries, your spreadsheet program interpreted two entries as 2017, the year the data was entered, not the year of the workshop.
 > > ![dates, exersize 1](../fig/3_Dates_as_Columns.png)
 > > {: .output}
 > {: .solution}